LIVIAETS/boundary-loss/readme.md

     * [Do I need to normalize the distance map?](#do-i-need-to-normalize-the-distance-map)
 * [Other papers using boundary loss](#other-papers-using-boundary-loss)

+## License
+This code is under [MIT license](LICENSE), which permits re-use both in open and closed-source software.

 ## Requirements (PyTorch)
 Core implementation (to integrate the boundary loss into your own code):